macimax/WIKI_STEPMANIA/Play-Modes.md

 * FULL COMBO: Clear the song/course with FULL COMBO
 * ALL W1: Clear the song/course with _W1-only_ judges (marked as _Fantastic_ on default themes of the 5.x branch) and displays the maximum score.

+Grades can be applied (exc. in NO PLAY).

 ### Rave / Battle
 Battle against another player or a CPU.
+Only SINGLE charts are used.
 A gauge at the top determines who is winning or losing, and a gauge at the bottom fills up as you hit notes.
 When the gauge is full an attack modifier is temporarily applied to the opposite player.
 A draw can be happenned.
 The gauge fills up to level 3 and then restarts at 0.
 Attacks can be defined per "character" which different character have different attack, defined in `Characters\[Character Name Here]\character.ini`.

 ### Nonstop